Golden Globe Awards: Foreign Press Association of Hollywood's Henrietta Awards

-In 1950, the HFPA established a special honorary award to recognize outstanding contributions to the entertainment industry.
+The HFCA continued to hold their Golden Globe Awards.
+In 1950, the HFCA had established a special honorary award to recognize outstanding contributions to the entertainment industry.
 Recognizing its subject as an international figure within the entertainment industry, the first award was presented to director and producer Cecil B. DeMille.
 The official name of the award thus became the Cecil B. DeMille Award.

+In January 1954, the two organizations held a joint ceremony, and the following year, they merged under the new Hollywood Foreign Press Association name.
+The Henrietta Award was terminated, but the HFPA instituted a special award called World Film Favorite, a Golden Globe surmounted by an angel.
+Similar to the Henrietta Award for World Film Favorite, the winner of the new HFPA Golden Globe was determined by a worldwide poll conducted by Reuters.
+This award, sometimes referred to as The Henrietta Award, was given out through 1980 for the 1979, movie year, when it was terminated.

+Post-merger

 The 13th Golden Globe Awards held in February 1956 saw the first Golden Globe in Television Achievement.
 The first three permanent television award categories, Best TV Series, Best TV Actor, and Best TV Actress, then made their debuts during the 19th Golden Globe Awards held in March 1962.

 Beginning in 1963, the trophies commenced to be handed out by one or more persons referred to as "Miss Golden Globe", a title renamed on January 5, 2018, to "Golden Globe Ambassador".
 The holders of the position were, traditionally, the daughters or sometimes the sons of a celebrity, and as a point of pride, these often continued to be contested among celebrity parents.

 In 2009, the Golden Globe statuette was redesigned (but not for the first time in its history).
 The New York firm Society Awards collaborated for a year with the HFPA to produce a statuette that included a unique marble and enhanced the statuette's quality and gold content.
 It was unveiled at a press conference at the Beverly Hilton prior to the show.

 The Carol Burnett Award was created as a television counterpart to the Cecil B. DeMille Award, named after its first recipient in 2019, actress and comedian Carol Burnett.

+Revenues from award broadcast

 Revenues generated from the annual ceremony have enabled the HFPA to donate millions of dollars to entertainment-related charities, as well as funding scholarships and other programs for future film and television professionals.
 The most prominent beneficiary is the Young Artist Awards, presented annually by the Young Artist Foundation, established in 1978 by Hollywood Foreign Press member Maureen Dragone, to recognize and award excellence of young Hollywood performers under the age of 21 and to provide scholarships for young artists who may be physically or financially challenged.